opencomputeproject/HWMgmt-OCP-Profiles/EthernetNIC/UsageGuide_EthernetNIC_v1.0.md

 The required Redfish interface model elements are specified in a corresponding profile document - OCP Ethenet NIC Profile v1.0 [4].

-The Profile Reference Guide includes the resources which are part of this profile.
+The OCP Ethernet NIC Profile Reference Guide [6] includes the resources which are part of this profile.

+A mockup up the resource hierarchy is available [7].

 ## Validating conformance